alukosdev/ccsp/reference/glossary.md

 Money spent on technology to acquire services without the IT department's dollars or knowledge.

 For example, on-demand self service promotes and allows the ability to provision computing resources without human interaction, The consumer can provision resources regardless of location and time.
 This can be a challenge to purchasing departments as the typical purchasing processes can be avoided.
+==- Shares
+The concept of shares is used to arbitrate the issues associated with compute resource *contention* situations.
+Share values are used to prioritize compute resource access for all guests assigned a certain number of shares.
+Shares allow the cluster's *reservations* to be allocated and then addresses any remaining resources that may be available for use by members of the cluster through a prioritized percentage-based allocation mechanism.
 ==- Silos
 The configuration when an enterprise deploys applications in dedicated infrastructure.